AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/activities-attribution/salesforce-activities-attribution.md

 >[!TIP]
 >
->If you want to set a unique Campaign for each Sales rep for example, utilize our dynamic replacement parameters to fill in the [!DNL Marketo Measure] Campaign Name.
-In our same example, you can enter `"Outbound Sales - {AssignedTo}"` and we'll morph it into something like `"Outbound Sales - Jill"` or `"Outbound Sales - Jack."` You have no idea how much time we just saved you!
+>If you want to set a unique Campaign for each Sales rep for example, use dynamic replacement parameters to fill in the [!DNL Marketo Measure] Campaign Name.
+In the same example, you can enter `"Outbound Sales - {AssignedTo}"` and it morphs it into something like `"Outbound Sales - Jill"` or `"Outbound Sales - Jack."`

 ![](assets/2.png)

 Once your [!DNL Marketo Measure] Campaign Name is set, it's time to set up your Activity rules.

 The rules act as a filter to tell us which records are eligible for attribution.
 Imagine you're creating a report in your CRM using similar logic to generate that report.
-You have the flexibility of using a combination of and/or statements and various operators like matches any, contains, starts with, ends with, is equal to, etc. Define "and" statements within a boxed rule or layer "or" statements outside the box.
+You have the flexibility of using a combination of and/or statements and various operators like `matches any`, `contains`, `starts with`, `ends with`, `is equal to`.
+Define `and` statements within a boxed rule or layer `or` statements outside the box.

 ![](assets/3.png)